Purpose of the scheme

 At the start of each academic year, you will be assigned an observer from amongst the trained individuals in your school.

-Once you have identified the class to be observed, you and your observer should complete the online form: Teaching observation-initial meeting .
-Once completed you should download the form and share with your observer.
+Once you have identified the class to be observed, you should complete the online form: lesson plan.
+Once completed you should download the form and share it with your observer before the observation.
 You should keep a copy to inform your appraisal CPD record.
-If you can’t complete it in one go, please click the ‘save for later’ link at the bottom of the form.